 In re: Fuel and Purchased Power Cost Recovery Clause and Generating Performance Incentive Factor.
-DOCKET NO. 970001-EI
+DOCKET NO. 980001-EI

-ORDER NO. PSC-97-1527-CFO-EI
+ORDER NO. PSC-98-0168-CFO-EI

-ISSUED: December 4, 1997
+ISSUED: January 27, 1998

-ORDER GRANTING TAMPA ELECTRIC COMPANY'S REQUEST FOR CONFIDENTIAL TREATMENT OF PORTIONS OF ITS APRIL, 1997, FORM 423 (DOCUMENT NO. 06043-97)
+ORDER GRANTING CONFIDENTIAL CLASSIFICATION FOR PORTIONS OF THE INFORMATION CONTAINED IN TAMPA ELECTRIC COMPANY'S 423 FORMS FOR JULY, 1997 (DOCUMENT NO. 09348-97)

-Tampa Electric Company (TECO), pursuant to Section 366.093, Florida Statutes, and Rule 25-22.006, Florida Administrative Code, has requested specified confidential treatment for FPSC forms 423-1(a), 423-2, 423-2(a), 423-2(b) for the month of April, 1997.
-The confidential information is/located in Document No. 06043-97.
-The information contained in TECO's April, 1997, 423 Forms constitutes contractual data the disclosure of which would impair the efforts of the utility to contract for goods or services on favorable terms.
-TECO maintains that the information contained in its Form 423 filings for April, 1997, is proprietary confidential business information which is intended to be and is treated by Tampa Electric and its affiliates as private and has not been disclosed.
+Tampa Electric Company (TECO), pursuant to Section 366.093, Florida Statutes, and Rule 25-22.006, Florida Administrative Code, has requested specified confidential treatment for FPSC form 423-1(a), 423-2, 423-2(a), 423-2(b), and 423-2(c) for the month of July, 1997.
+The confidential information is located in Document No. 09348-97.
+According to TECO, the information contained in TECO's July, 1997, 423 Forms constitutes contractual data and, the disclosure of which would impair the efforts of the utility to contract for goods or services on favorable terms.
+TECO maintains that the information contained in these filings is proprietary confidential business information which is intended to be and is treated by Tampa Electric and its affiliates as private and has not been disclosed.
 TECO argues that the information for which it seeks confidential treatment is entitled to protection from disclosure pursuant to section 366.093(1) and (3)(d), Florida Statutes.

-TECO seeks confidential treatment for the information contained in Form 423-1(a) lines 1 through 27 of column H. argues that this information is contractual information which, if made public, would impair its efforts "to contract for goods or services on favorable terms."
+TECO seeks confidential treatment for the information contained in Form 423-1(a) lines 1 through 33 of column H. TECO argues that this information is contractual information which, if made public, "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Florida Statutes.
 The information shows the price which TECO has paid for No. 2 fuel oil per barrel for specific shipments from specific suppliers.
 This information would allow suppliers to compare an individual supplier's price with the market price "for that date of delivery" and thereby determine the contract pricing formula between Tampa Electric and that supplier.
 TECO asserts that disclosure of the invoice price would allow suppliers to determine the contract price formula of their competitors.
-The knowledge of each other's prices would give suppliers information with which to actually control the pricing in No. 2 oil by either all quoting a
+The knowledge of each other's prices would give suppliers information with which to actually control the pricing in

-DOCUMENT STAR R-DATE
+DOCUMENT NUMBER-DATE